 A vaccine, Menactra, provides protection against some, but not all, of the known types of the disease.
-The vaccine is available through many doctors’ offices and the UMF Student Health Center.
+The vaccine is available through many healthcare providers’ offices and the UMF Student Health Center.

 Vaccination is a series of three shots and is now a part of routine childhood immunizations.
 Hepatitis B causes inflammation of the liver which in some cases can cause chronic illness, cancer, or death.
 The vaccine effectively prevents the infection and provides lifelong immunity when all three shots are given.
 We can complete the series or start it if you were not vaccinated before college.